Yetangitu/bs/README.md

 There are two ways to point bs at the required url and authentication token:

-1:  Run 'bs config' or manually create a configuration file in the XDG
+1:  Run `bs config` or manually create a configuration file in the XDG
-    configuration directory ($HOME/.config/bs.conf) with the following
+    configuration directory (`$HOME/.config/bs.conf`) with the following
     contents:

     url="https://bookstack.example.org"